Click here for information regarding Covid-19 and Online Consultations

 It is important to realize that no two deformities are the same.
 Dr. Hughes will formulate a surgical plan that is just for you.

-Please note that pricing for Otoplasty (Bilateral Ear Pinning) (under local) may vary based on the individual needs of the patient.
+Please note that pricing for Otoplasty (Bilateral Ear Pinning) may vary based on the individual needs of the patient.

 Ear Surgery Before & After